getify/You-Dont-Know-JS/scope-closures/ch8.md

 * The module must return on its public API a reference to at least one function that has closure over the hidden module state (so that this state is actually preserved).

-You may run across other variations on this classic module approach, which we'll look at in more detail in Appendix A.
+You'll likely run across other variations on this classic module approach, which we'll look at in more detail in Appendix A.

 ## Node CommonJS Modules